Mains Water Leak Detection

 A mains water leak is water loss from the supply pipe serving a property.
 This can include the pipework between the meter and the building, external pipe runs, underground pipework and hidden connections.

 Supply pipe responsibility can vary depending on the location of the leak, meter position and property boundary.
-The first priority is identifying where water is escaping and whether the issue is internal or external.
+The first priority is identifying where water is escaping and whether the issue is internal or external before excavation or access work begins.

 Process